RigsOfRods/docs.rigsofrods.org/gameplay/controls-config.md

 DOF\_DEBUG\_FOCUS\_IN
 DOF\_DEBUG\_FOCUS\_OUT

-# Configuring controls with RoRConfig (Outdated as of version 0.37.126)
+# Configuring controls with RoRConfig (Outdated as of version 0.37.126 - See [this post](https://forum.rigsofrods.org/thread-1068.html).

 1. Plug in your device, open the Configurator and go to the **"Controls"** tab.